KeithBremer/uri2sql/README.md

         values: ["value1", "value2", "value3", "value4"]
       }
 ```
-This helps to ensure that SQL injection is avoided and is the preferred method of supplying values into SQL.
+By using SQL bind variables this helps to ensure that SQL injection is avoided and is the preferred method of supplying values into SQL.

 For example, the URI `http://server:3000/customers?name[like]=%Jones&country=UK` would return:
 ```